 Visit St. Bart’s Gorgeous Beaches

-St. Barts was established by Christopher Columbus in 1493 and even named for his brother, Bartolomeo.
-Remote and hard to reach, the island is often visited by celebrities.
-Thanks to a high-speed ferry that leaves from St. Maarten, you can join them.
+St. Bart’s was discovered by Christopher Columbus in 1493 and even named for his brother, Bartolomeo.
+The tiny, remote island is a quiet retreat for many celebrities, and thanks to a high-speed ferry from St. Maarten, you can easily join them for a day.

 What better way to experience both sides of St. Maarten than on an off-road Jeep adventure?
-With only 37 miles of island to explore, take the scenic route as you drive through Marigot, take in the coastline, and enjoy breathtaking views from the island’s lookout points.
+The island is only 37 miles long, so it’s easy to take in a lot of the sights.

 Discover the Open Waters

-Novices, enthusiasts, and experienced sailors alike can board an award-winning racing yacht.
-Sail past your competition and learn the ropes with your crew.
-Experience the thrill of sailing in a professional regatta—a true bucket-list item.
+Novices, enthusiasts, and experienced sailors can all board an award-winning racing yacht.
+Learn the ropes with your crew, sail past the competition and experience the thrill of a professional regatta—a true bucket-list item.

-If you prefer to take it slow, you can hop aboard a custom-built catamaran for a sophisticated sunset expedition along the coast of St. Maarten.
-Sip champagne and unwind to the sound of gentle waves from the ocean, passing Philipsburg and tiny fishing towns along the way.
+If you prefer to take it slow, hop aboard a custom-built catamaran for a sunset expedition along the coast.
+Sip champagne as you sail past Philipsburg and tiny fishing villages, unwinding to the sound of gentle ocean waves.

 Travel Back in Time at Fort Amsterdam

 Built back in 1631, Fort Amsterdam was the first Dutch settlement in the Caribbean.
-The French, Spanish, and Dutch all fought to occupy and maintain the fort as their own until the 19th century due to its strategic location.
+The French, Spanish, and Dutch all fought to have the fort as their own right up to the 19th century.

 See the Vibrant Sea Life